jaketae/jaketae.github.io/_posts/2020-07-10-complex-fibonacci.md

 Nowadays, I'm reminded of just how many things that I thought I knew well---like the fibonacci sequence---are rife with things to study and rejoice in wonder.
 More so than the value of understanding something brand new, perhaps the value of intellectual exploration lies in realizing just how ignorant one is, as ironic as it sounds.

 I didn't want to end on such a philosophical note, but things have already precipitated contrary to my intentions.
-Anyhow, I hope you've enjoyred reading this post.
+Anyhow, I hope you've enjoyed reading this post.
 Catch you up in the next one.